 Computing the D-CES requires access to raw outcome data by case, by observation occasion, and by treatment phase.
 The preferred method of obtaining raw data, if not presented in a suitable form in the manuscript being evaluated, is from the study authors.
-If study authors do not provide raw data but clear graphs are provided in the paper, then HomVEE reviewers may also use a graph-digitizing software to extract the individual points from a graph.
+If, following an author query, study authors do not provide raw data, but clear graphs are provided in the manuscript, then HomVEE reviewers may also use a graph-digitizing software to extract the individual points from a graph.